 MAKE CONSERVATIVE DECISIONS: This is neither the time to be pushing the envelope with risky ski lines nor the best time to be building and practicing jumps.
 Calling on the services of Teton County Search and Rescue or going to the ER with a torn ACL would be an added burden for healthcare providers, and very embarrassing.
 Hospital beds are needed for sick patients, not preventable accidents.

 RESPECT CLOSURES AND PARKING SIGNS: Trailhead parking lots have been especially full.
 If a lot is full, just go elsewhere.
-Head to the hills with a backup plan in case the first parking lot is full.
+Head to the mountains with a backup plan in case the first parking lot is full.

 DISSUADE VISITATION: This is not a good time to invite or host friends from out of town.
 Encourage them to stay in their home communities.